Pupils in Year 5 are in split into two classes: 5A and 5Alpha.

 We believe that pupils learn best when their parents/carers and teachers work closely together.
 Because of this, we are always happy to discuss your child’s progress - just pop in and see us at the end of the school day.
 Our doors are always open!

 Letters that have been circulated to parents are available for you to view and download here.

 These are the times that apply to a year 5 pupil’s school day.

-In the morning, class teachers will collect their children from the playground and take them to their classrooms ready to start the day promptly.
+In the morning, class teachers will collect their pupils from the playground and take them to their classrooms ready to start the day promptly.

 Please click here for our expectations of punctuality with arrival & collection of your child.

-Homework, which helps children practise their learning, is set on a Friday and is due in on the following Wednesday.
-It will usually involve a Literacy and a Maths activity along with weekly spellings.
-Children are also expected to read daily and record this in their reading diaries which will be checked daily.
-They will also be expected to learn their times tables in order to ensure that by the end of Year 5 they have a rapid recall of these.
+Homework, which helps pupils practise their learning, is set on a Friday and is due in on the following Wednesday.
+It will usually involve spelling and arithmetic.
+Pupils are also expected to read daily and record this on their class chart.
+They will also be expected to continue to learn their times tables in order to ensure that by the end of Year 5 they have a rapid recall of these.

 The following strands will be covered across the three terms:

 Times tables will also be practised on a daily basis alongside the above units.

 For more information about the strands please click the National Curriculum link at the bottom of this page.